Same Difference: Career

-Same Difference did a song and entered the fourth season of the British talent show The X Factor in 2007.
+Same Difference entered the fourth season of the British talent show The X Factor in 2007.
 They auditioned in London, where judge Simon Cowell described them as "potentially two of the most annoying people I've ever met."
 However, he went on to champion the duo as mentor, later calling them "genuinely nice people."
-During the live shows, the siblings came in for particular criticism from judge Louis Walsh, who described them as "cheesy" and suggested that they would be better suited to children's parties and pantomime.
-In response to Walsh's comments, Cowell and fellow judges Sharon Osbourne and Dannii Minogue all disagreed, praising Same Difference for their upbeat performances.
+During the live shows, the siblings came in for criticism from judge Louis Walsh, who described them as "cheesy" and suggested that they would be better suited to children's parties and pantomime.
+In response to Walsh's comments, Cowell and fellow judges Sharon Osbourne and Dannii Minogue disagreed, praising Same Difference for their upbeat performances.

-They were tipped to be the first to be voted out of the competition, but turned out to be a surprise hit of the show, remaining outside the bottom two sing-off places throughout their entire run.

 The duo reached the final of the show, largely thanks to their performance of S Club 7's song "Never Had a Dream Come True" which received an enthusiastic reception from the studio audience.
-They eventually finished in third place; Rhydian Roberts was the runner-up and Leon Jackson was the winner.
+They eventually became the last contestant eliminated; Rhydian Roberts was the runner-up and Leon Jackson was the winner.

 Performances on The X Factor

 2008: Debut Album

 After leaving the show, Same Difference initially signed a one-single contract with Simon Cowell's label Syco.
 During the X Factor Live tour the pair confirmed that their intended debut single was a cover of "Breaking Free" from High School Musical, which they had performed in the live shows of The X Factor.
 An original B-side to the single was also planned, entitled "The Miracle".
 The tracks were recorded in Poland in early March 2008.

-In April 2008 it was reported their original one-single deal had been replaced by a better full album deal, still with Syco, rumoured to be worth around £1 million.
-This was to give them the chance to work with a variety of writers and producers including Mike Stock and Pete Waterman and some of the writers behind Leona Lewis and High School Musical.
+In April 2008 it was reported their original one-single deal had been replaced by a full album deal, still with Syco, rumoured to be worth around £1 million.

-On 19 July 2008 they headlined the "My First Festival" show at Legoland Windsor, appearing alongside Chico, Fireman Sam, Angelina Ballerina, Bob the Builder, and The Groovie Movie Band.
-They also performed many gigs at various places throughout 2008, mainly at Butlins, summer events and festivals and Christmas light switch-ons.
+On 19 July 2008 the duo performed at the "My First Festival" show at Legoland Windsor, appearing alongside Chico, Fireman Sam, Angelina Ballerina, Bob the Builder, and The Groovie Movie Band.
+They gigged at various places throughout 2008, including Christmas light switch-ons and Butlins.

-Sarah and Sean made many television appearances after leaving the show, including spots on Blue Peter, Basil's Swap Shop, GMTV and Noel's Christmas Presents.
+Sarah and Sean made several television appearances after leaving the show, including spots on Blue Peter, Basil's Swap Shop, GMTV and Noel's Christmas Presents.
 They also made several appearances on Nickelodeon.
 On 22 November 2008 they returned to The X Factor as special guests and performed their debut single "We R One".
 On Sunday 14 December 2008 Same Difference appeared as guests on CITV kids' show Toonattik.